-g) Cash and cash equivalents
+f) Cash and cash equivalents

 Cash and cash equivalents are carried at cost and consist of cash at bank and highly liquid investments with original maturities of three months or less.
+From 1 January 2018 the Fund classifies cash and cash equivalents at amortised cost.

-h) Foreign currency translation
+g) Foreign currency translation